buckaroogeek/unifi-pihole-doh-docker/README.md

 Date        | Notes
 ----------  | -------------------------------
+23 Feb 2025 | DNS-Over-HTTPS container has been replaced by the DOT service in my pfsense firewall.
+Forgejo will replace Registry for local container registry services.
+Pi-Holein process of updating to the current V6 release.
 26 Dec 2024 | Add support for caddy as reverse proxy and forgejo.
 Initial reverse proxy will be forge.lan which is the name forgejo server will use.
 Forge.lan will use the caddy IP, git.forge.lan will use the forgejo IP.
 All dns names served via Pi Hole.
 1 Dec 2023  | Synology DSM 7.2 uses docker-compose v2 (although not as 'docker compose').
 Added compose.yaml to replace docker-compose.yaml.
 Very similar with addition of unifibridge network to isolate unifi log and unifi mongo containers on a docker bridge network and remove them from the macvlan.
 Logs and mongo did not need to be visible on lan.
 Also moved unifi to buckaroogeek as Jacob Alberty has not been online to update his images for quite some time.
 I hope he is all right.
 8 Dec 2022  | Synology DSM 7 uses systemd.
 The docker macvlan post by Ivan Smirnov (see below) outlines a simple integration of the shim.sh script with systemd which helps to automate network configuration for macvlan containers following network restarts.